connor-ford/random-discord-bot/README.md

 # random-discord-bot
-An "everything but the kitchen sink" Discord bot, for all of your random needs.
+A kitchen-sink Discord bot, for all of your random needs.
 ## Contribution
 Have a feature that you'd like to see?
 Encountered a bug?
 Please reach out to me at connor.ford2022@gmail.com.